 Why do we need Parent Governors on a Local Governing Body?
 Parent Governors are extremely important in achieving an effective and well-balanced Local Governing Body.
 It is very important that parents stand for election to the Governing Body so that parents with children at the school are represented.
-Otherwise, a parent may be appointed to serve who has no children in the school and who knows little about the school and its local community.
+Otherwise, a parent may be appointed to serve those who have no children in the school and who know little about the school and its local community.